odysseyindia/odyssey-tours/content/english/tim/itineraries/family-tour-of-rajasthan/_index.md

           the magnificent Jama Masjid, India’s largest mosque.
 In New Delhi you can find India Gate - a war memorial arch, the impressive Parliament Building and Rashtrapati Bhawan, the residence of the President.
-          Towards the South are Qutab Minar and Humayun's Tomb, both World Heritage Sites.
+          Towards the South are Qutab Minar and Humayun’s Tomb, both World Heritage Sites.
       - type: excursion
         url: >-
           /destinations/india/states/delhi/cities/delhi/excursions/half-day-tour-of-new-delhi/
         title: Morning guided tour of New Delhi
         content: >-
-          New Delhi has a number of attractions, like Humayun's Tomb, a sandstone mausoleum in the authentic Mughal style - the Taj Mahal, built much later, follows a similar style of architecture.
-Nearby you can see India Gate, the Parliament Buildings, the Lodhi Gardens, the Lotus Temple, the President's House, and the Sikh temple, Gurudwara Bangla Sahib.
+          New Delhi has a number of attractions, like Humayun’s Tomb, a sandstone mausoleum in the authentic Mughal style - the Taj Mahal, built much later, follows a similar style of architecture.
+Nearby you can see India Gate, the Parliament Buildings, the Lodhi Gardens, the Lotus Temple, the President’s House, and the Sikh temple, Gurudwara Bangla Sahib.
 However, Delhi is huge and traffic is usually heavy, and half a day is not enough to see all of the attractions, so it is best to discuss with your guide which sights you might wish to visit.

           The afternoon is free for you to relax or explore further on your own.
-          If you'd like to go shopping, Connaught Place is a good place to explore.
+          If you’d like to go shopping, Connaught Place is a good place to explore.
         date: ''
         etd: ''